seagreen/acme-pcf-specification/README.md

 The [test-cases](./spec/examples.json) come in JSON form so you can hook them into your test suite.
 This way you get the standard tests, but in the interface you expect.

-There's also an executable provided for testing your implementation, though the output isn't very pretty.
+There's also an executable provideds for testing your implementation, though the output isn't very pretty.

 Run it via:
 ```sh